Brains, Blood, and BBQ: Welcome to Greg Nicotero's Zombie School

 GN: One of the most important things was misdirection.
 Tom approached every makeup effect like a magic trick.
 When the audience is looking at one thing, you hit them unsuspectingly.
 The more successful you are at pulling them in, the better the gag will play, because the audience believes it.
 In Misery, the way Rob Reiner shot that scene, you see James Caan in the bed, and you see a close-up of Kathy Bates as she lifts the sledgehammer.
 We use a real sledgehammer so you can see it takes her a bit of effort to hoist it.
 She swings, and you cut back wide to her swinging at a pair of fake legs.
 The audience is so intently looking at the sledgehammer, they would never imagine in a million years that we would replace the legs.
 And when she makes impact, it has the momentum of a real hammer.

-MJ: It's interesting that you call the gags, because a lot of horror is deliberately campy.
+MJ: It's interesting that you call them "gags," because a lot of horror is deliberately campy.

 GN: Not The Walking Dead.
 One of the things about my company is that we try to make things look superrealistic, so when people look at something, there is a weird part of their brain that registers, "Wait a second, it looks I saw tissue and sinew and bone and muscle all inside of that wound.
 How is that possible, because clearly they can't do that on a real person?"
 What the anatomy looks like as a corpse decomposes is very important.
 We’ve perfected this custom mouth stain that gets rid of all the pink on the gums and the tongue, because when you look at a zombie, and it’s all rotted and brown and leathery looking, but then you see these nice, lively pink tongue and pink gums, it doesn’t work.